gromacs/gromacs/doxygen/codelayout.md

     #include "gromacs/<module>/<file>.h"

-The following is also possible for intra-module headers:

-    #include "<file>.h"

-Header files include other headers using

-    #include "../<othermodule>/<file>.h"

-because relative paths work best for installed headers.
-For non-installed headers, the path relative to `src/` is sometimes also used.

 For historical reasons, there are directories `src/gromacs/gmxana/`, `src/gromacs/gmxlib/`, `src/gromacs/mdlib/`, and `src/gromacs/gmxpreprocess/`
 that do not follow the above rules.
 The installed headers for these are in `src/gromacs/legacyheaders/`.
 The aim is to gradually get rid of these directories and move code into proper modules.

-For similar historical reasons, the include path also includes `src/gromacs/legacyheaders/`.
-It is preferred that new code does not depend on this.

 Documentation organization
 ==========================